wein.plus

 Log in Become a Member

-The estate is located east of Saint-Émilion in the area of the same name (Bordeaux).
+The estate is located to the east of Saint-Émilion in the area of the same name (Bordeaux).
 In the 19th century, it was owned by Duke Élie Decazes (1780-1860), Prime Minister of Louis XVIII.
-In 1999, the estate was acquired by the d'Aulan family, former owners of the Piper-Heidsieck champagne house, but they sold it ten years later to Marie-Bénédicte Lefevere-Leymarie.
-The oenologist Michel Rolland was hired as an advisor.
-The estate was reclassified (after declassification in 1996) as "Grand Cru Classé" in 2012.
-The vineyards cover seven hectares of vines planted with Merlot (85%) and Cabernet Franc (15%).
-The long-lived red wine is aged for 12 to 18 months in barriques.
-The second wine is called Château Lasalle.
+In 1999, the estate was acquired by the d'Aulan family, former owners of the Piper-Heidsieck champagne house, who sold it ten years later to Marie-Bénédicte Lefevere-Leymarie.
+The oenologist Michel Rolland was hired as a consultant.
+The estate was reclassified as a Grand Cru Classé in 2012 (after being declassified in 1996).
+The vineyards cover seven hectares of Merlot (85%) and Cabernet Franc (15%).
+The long-lasting red wine is aged for 12 to 18 months in barriques.
+The second wine is called "Château Lasalle".

 Voices of our members